The GHG Protocol at the origin of scopes 1,2,3

 - By financing absorption projects outside the value chain.

-Thus, the NZI project complements the calculation of scopes 1,2n3 emissions, filling an important gap, which is the accounting of negative and avoided emissions.
+In this way, the NZI project complements the calculation of Scopes 1, 2 and 3 emissions, filling an important gap in the accounting of negative and avoided emissions.

 Scope 3, a priority for many companies